synakkk/mbus/README.md

 	if(huart == &MBUS_UART) mbus_RX_interrupt();
 }
 ```
-Tip:
+> [Tip]
-If you're testing devices, you can use HAL_GPIO_EXTI_Falling_Callback and connect two devices without input transistors, but output transistors are necessery.
+> If you're testing devices, you can use HAL_GPIO_EXTI_Falling_Callback and connect two devices without input transistors, but output transistors are necessery.
 Code is prepared for that.

 6. Open file `mbus.c` and enter your code in this functions if it's needed:
 ```c